Asín tibuok: Bohol

-Boholano asín tibuók is made by soaking coconut husks for several months in special pits continually filled with seawater during the tides.
+Boholano asín tibuók is made by soaking coconut husks for at least three months in special pits continually filled with seawater during the tides.
 They are then cut into small pieces and dried for a few days.
 They are burned in a pile until reduced completely to ash.
 This takes about a week.
 The ashes (called gasang) are gathered into a funnel-shaped bamboo filtering device.
 Seawater is poured into the ash, allowing the water to leach out the salt from the ashes.
 The brine (known as tasik) is collected into a hollowed-out coconut trunk beneath the funnels.

 The tasik is poured into special clay pots and hung in walls in a special furnace.
 These are boiled for a few hours in the furnace, continually replenishing the pots with more tasik once some evaporate.
 Eventually, the pots will crack, revealing the solidified mass of salt.
 The salt mass will be initially very hot, and it usually takes a few hours before it is cool enough to be handled.
 They are sold along with the broken domed pots which has given them the nickname "the dinosaur egg" in international markets due to their appearance.